-- Legs must be higher than the level of your heart. - Lay flat and elevate your legs by placing up to three staggered pillows under the calf/ankle area so that your "toes are higher than the nose." - Ice and Elevation should be repeated4 to 6 times for 30 minutes each day. - Expect swelling, bruising and stiffness to increase over the first few weeks after surgery.
-These symptoms will slowly begin to decrease after several weeks of healing. - DO NOT sit in reclining chair.
-Hip precautions are not maintained while in a recliner, nor does the reclined position provide good circulation or reduce swelling.
+- Legs must be higher than the level of your heart. - Lay flat and elevate your legs by placing up to three staggered pillows under the calf/ankle area so that your "toes are higher than the nose." - Ice and Elevation should be repeated 4-6 times for 30 minutes each day. - Expect swelling, bruising and stiffness to increase over the first few weeks after surgery.
+These symptoms will slowly begin to decrease after several weeks of healing. - DO NOT sit in a reclining chair.
+Knee precautions are not maintained while in a recliner, nor does the reclined position provide good circulation or reduce swelling.